youblue/CrazyBuyer/README.md

 2. map<string, vector\<Transaction\> >purchase_history;

-- First I construct a struct named "Transaction", for each id in the log file, including three memberships: timestamp (what time this id make the purchase), record_id (the order of the purchases I set by myself, from the earliest one to the latest one), and the amount of the purchases.
+- First I construct a struct named "Transaction", for each id in the log file, including three memberships: timestamp (what time this id make the purchase), record_id (the order of the purchases I defined by myself, from the earliest one to the latest one, to differentiate transactions with the same timestamps.
+Since I assume the batch log file is already ordered by timestamp, i.e., from the earliest one to the latest, so here the record_id would be just from 1,2,3,..., to the total number of lines), and the amount of the purchase.

         struct Transaction